 Explore light mysteries on the storytelling pages of this website.

-These colors or “terms” represent aspects of the sun’s life-giving energies.
+All color names or terms represent aspects of the sun’s life-giving energies.

 Learn more: Chromotherapy in the spiritual healing arts.